y1fe1/typst-resume-template/Yifei Qi - Resume Work Term 3 DB-ML.typ

 #resume_item[
   - Automated IT device management through Microsoft Power Automate and Microsoft SharePoint, enabling the automatic updating of device records for loaning, usage, incident and repair status.

-  - Use MS Power BI to create data visualization of data records from Service Now to analyze device repair rate, and incident counts per staff member, and identify outstanding incident category from 2022 to 2023.
+  - Use MS Power BI to visualize data records from Service Now to analyze device repair rate, and incident counts per staff member, and identify outstanding incident category from 2022 to 2023.
 ]

 #resume_section("Personal Project")

 #personal_project_item_header(
   "Causal-Order Broadcast Protocol",
-  "TU Delft, Netherland",
+  "Netherland",
   "Developer",
   "Nov-Jan.
 2024"
 )